omicsNLP/Auto-CORPus/Tutorial/config_tutorial.md

 The second example identifies all `header` elements ranging from `<h3>` to `<h6>`.
 Auto-CORPus will process all matching headers at the same time.

+<h3><a name="submit">Submitting/editing config files</a></h3>

+To submit a new config file or edit an existing one please follow the below instructions:

+1) Fork the repo
+2) Make any changes/new configs within your fork
+   1) If editing a pre-existing config file then please leave the original authors details as is and then add yourself as an editor
+   2) The comments sections have been added for you to provide any additional information you want, such as affiliations to institutions/projects as well as any major changes made
+3) Create a pull request
+4) We will approve the pull request once the config has been tested